ART DESIGN 31S - Semester

 In this course:

-Entry to tertiary Art, Design or Photography courses is often through folio submission, therefore students considering studying Art and/or Design at University should enrol in two of the following Level 3 courses: Art Design, Art Photography, Art Painting, Art Printmaking or, Art Sculpture.
+Successful completion of ARD31S provides students with some of the content necessary to apply to tertiary Art and/or Design courses.
+These courses often require the submission of a folio showcasing a range of work, therefore it is recommended that students considering studying Art and/or Design at University enrol in two of the following Level 3 courses: Art Design, Art Photography, Art Painting, Art Printmaking, Art Sculpture.

 See Mr Soltero for more information.